-When to a charged phone battery
+How to charge your phone battery

 Most phones nowadays have an inbuilt power management application systems, which indicates when you should recharge your phone.

-Most phone with OEM such as Samsung, Infinix, Tecno, iPhones, etc. alerts the phone user to charge the phone once the battery drops to 15%.
+Most phone with OEM such as Samsung, Infinix, Tecno, iPhones, etc. alerts the phone user to charge the phone once the battery drops to about 15%.

 Ensure that your phone battery does not drop below 15% or below the battery management application’s alert level.

 However, it is better if you can keep to the average 40% – 80% rule.
 The rule states, “to prolong the phone battery life, keep the battery always charged between 40% -80%“.

 It is however not wrong to leave your phone plugged even at 100%.
 The reason for this is that most battery nowadays is built with smart control circuits.
 These circuits control the charging procedures of most phone batteries.